Secludedly/ZE-FusionBot/README.md

 - *An embed that shows who's next in queue in the channel.*
 - *Trade embed that displays Pokemon image, trainer info, moves, Pokemon info & stats, queue position, bot version, and total user trades to date.*
 - *A medals system, that awards a user medals for every 50 trades and logs them, showing awards you've earned upon command.*
-- *"Peak" command that allows an owner to see an image of their Switch right in the Discord channel.*
+- *"Peek" command that allows an owner to see an image of their Switch right in the Discord channel.*
 - *"Video" command that allows an owner to see a short animated gif of their Switch right in the Discord channel.*